 Lower fuel bills

 Help is available from your energy supplier if you’re struggling.
 We've also trained our employees you come into contact with, so they can offer you guidance.
 And we have various grants and other support that may help.

-With wholesale energy prices soaring globally, the impact of price rises will depend on your energy supplier and tariff.
+With energy prices soaring globally, the impact of price rises will depend on your energy supplier and tariff.

 - If you’re on a fixed price tariff, the price you pay per unit of energy won’t change until the end of your fixed rate period.

-- The advice is to take a meter reading, don’t switch, wait for Ofgem to choose a new supplier (this way any credit you have will be moved across) and wait for the new supplier to contact you.
-(You can then switch to another supplier if you prefer.)
+- If your energy supplier goes out of business , Ofgem will appoint a new supplier and your supply won’t be disrupted.
+Take a meter reading, don’t switch, wait for Ofgem to choose a new supplier (this way any credit you have will be moved across) and wait for the new supplier to contact you.
+You can then switch to another supplier if you prefer.

 Help with other household bills and costs